-- A. FCSD Google account access will be given to all students using devices.
-This is a requirement that gives them access to sign into the device and participate in communication with peers and staff for educational use. - A. Always use appropriate and proper language in your communication. - B. Do not transmit language or material that may be considered profane, obscene, abusive or offensive to others. - C. Do not send mass emails, chain letters or spam. - Email and communications should be used only for academic needs and/or school business. - E. Email and communications are subject to school inspection at any time.
+- A. FCSD Google account access will be given to all students using personal devices.
+This is a requirement that gives them access to sign into the device and participate in communication with peers and staff for educational use. - B. Always use appropriate and proper language in your communication. - C. Do not transmit language or material that may be considered profane, obscene, abusive or offensive to others. - D. Do not send mass emails, chain letters or spam. - E. Email and communications should be used only for academic needs and/or school business. - F. Email and communications are subject to school inspection at any time.